kenfus/ETHZ/introduction to machine learning/README.md

 and an accuracy of 0.9346227385766682.

 ## Uploading sample solution
-The final evaluation was done hidden on a uknown evaluation set.
-My solution there gave me a final score of 0.935460478608.
+The final evaluation was done hidden on a hidden evaluation set.
+My final score was an accuracy of 0.935460478608.

 ## Euler
-The file was run for 13 hours 42 minutes on the ETHZ supercluster Euler on 32 cores.
+The file was run for 13 hours 42 minutes on the Swiss Supercluster Euler on 32 cores with 32 GB Memory.